Macrolol/TakeoutUtils/README.md

 # Google Search Activity Utility

-A command-line utility to help you interact with your Google Drive and Google activity data.
+A command-line utility to help you interact with your Google Drive and [Google Takeout](https://takeout.google.com/) activity data.

 ## Features